yousefalsatouf/BeCode-Training/02-the-hill/04-PHP/oop/README.md

+# OOP

-## Clarification
+## Introduction

 A programming paradigm is a style, or “way”, of approaching a problem to come up with a solution.
-The two main paradigms in PHP are procedural and object-oriented.
+The two main paradigms in PHP are **procedural** and **object-oriented**.

 No one programming paradigm solves every programming problems, but the more you know about different paradigms, the better prepared you’ll be to choose the right tool for the job, and write cleaner and more organized code.

-Bad / “spaghetti code” that weaves all over your application and is complicated to follow, can be written in any paradigm, including OOP.

-## Tenets of Object-Oriented Programming
-The DRY principal or Don’t Repeat Yourself.
-When you repeat the same code in multiple locations, updating becomes a nightmare.
-Maximize reusability, minimize repeating code.

-The KISS principle: Keep It Simple Stupid.
-Don't use fancy OOP features just because you can.
-Use fancy OOP features because they have specific, demonstrable benefits to the problem you're trying to solve.
+## OOP Definition

+Object-Oriented Programming (PHP OOP), is a type of programming language principle that helps in building complex, reusable web applications.

 ## The Why

 Sooner rather than later, you’ll have to work with object-oriented code.
 Modularity
 Scalability